Synapse Group: Acquisition of Stop, Breathe & Think and Re-branding to MyLife

 In 2019, Synapse Group acquired Stop, Breathe & Think, a mindfulness mobile app.
 In May 2020, the app was re-branded as MyLife.
+The "mindfulness mobile app" has over a total of 17 million emotional check-ins to date.
+The app differentiated from its competition was its usage of emotional check-ins, multiple acts, and multi-day programs.
+With multiple apps for children, as well as distribution on multi-platforms.

 Operations

 Synapse Group is headquartered at 225 High Ridge Road in Stamford, Connecticut.
 The company employs over 250 people and has revenues of $400 million.